THEM AND US: COMPARATIVE GOVERNMENT & POLITICS - 2022/3

 Students will receive regular feedback based on their knowledge of the module material through the quizzes, and their first assignment will provide feedback to be used in the final essay.
 Seminars will be an opportunity to discuss feedback and provide peer review to the students’ work.

-- Consolidate and develop students' knowledge of comparative government.
+- Consolidate and develop students' knowledge of comparative government and politics, offering perspectives both inside and outside Western Europe.

-- Provide students with skills to describe and analyse national power structures and processes.
+- Provide students with skills to describe and analyse national power structures and processes to understand the diverse nature of democracy around the world.

 C - Cognitive/analytical